SansGuidon/bookmarks/README.md

 * [Carl Hembrough](https://dev.to/carlhembrough/programming-used-to-be-fun) - (2017)  When programming was no longer fun | another story about impostor syndrome
 * [Charles Duhigg](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html) - (2016) What Google Learned From Its Quest to Build the Perfect Team
 * [MetEdge](https://twitter.com/GlenGilmore/status/539042747190358016) - [IMG] Successful vs Unsuccessful People
+* [Greg Rosalsky](https://www.citylab.com/transportation/2017/11/why-do-we-still-commute/544733/) - (2017) The Economics of the Office: Why Do We Still Commute?

 # Creativity
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)